What is a Variety Livvi’s Place?

 Meet the Variety Inclusive Play team

 At Variety we want to see all kids, families and communities play together.
-We now have an Inclusive Play team, made up of Lisa Whinnen and Kim Becherand.
+We now have an Inclusive Play team, made up of Kyrsten Greenwood and Kim Becherand.

 Play is children’s work.
 It is the way they learn and grow.
 I love children and how every child is unique.
 I love working with children and way they see the world.
 I believe our children are our greatest teachers and I am absolutely certain that kids know how to have fun and are the real play experts.
 This is the heart of my work.